bryanthowell-tableau/tableau_tools/README.md

 (This is a lot more useful on something like `query_workbooks` which has additional info about the owner and the project which are not included in the defaults).

 #### 1.2.3 LUID Lookup Methods
 There are numerous methods for finding an LUID based on the name of a piece of content.
-An example would be:

-`TableauRestApiConnection24.query_group_luid(name)`
+Because LUID lookup for all types is useful to almost any commands, these methods live in the main class, even in `TableauServerRest`.
+An example is:

+    TableauRestApiConnection.query_group_luid(name)
+    # or
+    TableauServerRest.query_group_luid(name)

 These methods are very useful when you need a LUID to generate another action.
-With tableau_tools 4.0+, you shouldn't need these methods very frequently, as the majority of methods will do the lookup automaticaly if a name is passed in.
+You shouldn't need these methods very frequently, as the majority of methods will do the lookup automatically if a name is passed in.

 However, if you do have a LUID from a call or a create method, it will be faster to pass in the LUIDs, particularly for large lists.

 #### 1.2.4 Singular querying methods
 There are methods for getting the XML just for a single object, but they actually require calling to the plural methods internally in many cases where there is no singular method actually implemented in Tableau Server.